-Janvier Kilosho finished his PhD in 2018.
-In one of his chapters he examines the impact of iTSCi in Kalimbi mine.
+A couple of years before that, Janvier Kilosho’s PhD research at the Institute of Development Policy, University of Antwerp (defended in 2018) studied traceability and certification of tin and coltan.
+In one of his chapters he examines the impact of iTSCi in Kalimbi mine, as well as the individual-level determinants of satisfaction and livelihood strategies to cope with the programme.
 The survey report can be found here: Kilosho_Survey Report_Nyabibwe_august_2016